• Skip to primary navigation

 Several mushroom meatballs on top of spaghetti with yellow creamy sauce served on a black plate.
 A fork is taking on meatballs from the middle.

-The star of this vegan meatballs recipe is mushroom, of course.
-We used button mushrooms as they are the most common type, but any kind can be a good candidate.
+The star of this vegan meatball recipe is common button mushrooms.
+You can use other types.
 Start with whatever you have on hand or find in your local store.
-As the different mushrooms have subtle differences in taste and texture, you can mix and match different kinds, like oyster mushrooms or shiitake, so that the flavors can bring your meatballs up a notch.
+Different mushrooms have subtle differences in taste and texture, you can mix and match different kinds, like oyster mushrooms or shiitake, so that the flavors can bring your meatballs up a notch.

 If you make our vegan mushroom meatballs recipe, this is what you will get:

-• crispy on the outside but moist on the inside
+• They will be crispy on the outside but juicy, moist on the inside.

-• aromatic and flavorful with a combination of green herbs and other spices
+• These mushroom balls will be aromatic and flavorful due to the combination of green herbs and spices.

-• easy to prepare with only a handful of simple ingredients
+• They are easy to prepare with only a handful of simple ingredients.

 Ingredients

-• Button mushrooms → Any fresh mushrooms can be a good candidate.
-Start with whatever you have on hand or find in your local store.
-You will probably be able to buy button mushrooms since they are the most common type.
-You can also find them under cremini, crimini, small portobello, baby bella, Italian brown, champignon, or chestnut mushroom.
+• Button mushrooms → You can also find them under cremini, crimini, small portobello, baby bella, Italian brown, champignon, or chestnut mushroom.
 They are practically the same both in taste and texture.

 • Chopped walnuts or walnut meal → You can use pecans instead.